Social Media: What Every Client Should Know During a Divorce

 Even when you start clearing old photographs, do not forget that even images that do not show up under your “photos” tab may still be visible in your timeline for many years.
 Even more troubling, consider photographs in which you are “tagged” by others.
 These are photographs that other people have taken and posted, which may include you.
 They have simply included a digital tag so that people know who is in the photograph and so that you can see it on your “wall.”

 Ultimately, if you are not 100% confident in your ability to sterilize your social media, you should consider deleting your account, at least temporarily, the moment you contemplate a divorce.
-It is very likely your attorney will practically demand this step early in your consultation.
+It is very likely your lawyer will practically demand this step early in your consultation.
 And if you need assistance, don’t hesitate to reach out to skilled Orlando Amy E. Goodblatt for an initial consultation on your case.